 Approvals will be coded with an “A” immediately following the sequence number.
 This approval file would be named ##_2065_123456789_ABCD_D_2A.doc.

-If a member has an ISP which is electronically generated, Form H2065-D is available in the "LETTERS" tab of the LTC portal when the member's ISP is selected.
+If a member has an ISP which is electronically generated, Form H2065-D is available in the "LETTERS" tab of the TMHP LTC Online Portal when the member's ISP is selected.
 Form H2065-D is posted to TxMedCentral only for individuals without electronic ISPs.

-MCOs must check the LTC portal to check for updates and notifications electronically generated by the Program Support Unit (PSU).
+MCOs must check the TMHP LTC Online Portal to check for updates and notifications electronically generated by Program Support Unit (PSU) staff.

 Form H2067-MC, Managed Care Programs Communication

 This form is posted to the SPW folder and should not be posted in any other folder.
-An "M" or "S" is added to the sequence number to indicate whether the MCO or PSU posted the form.
+An "M" or "S" is added to the sequence number to indicate whether the MCO or PSU staff posted the form.